 - A "justificatifs concernant le niveau sonore" (audio level description), which I have to get from the police in Lyon.

-I requested the first document from SAAB more than a week ago using their web form, but they haven't answered yet, or the answer was caught by the CERN spam filter.
-The other document already has a dedicated blog entry, and more information will come when anything happens.
+I requested the first document from SAAB more than a week ago using their web form (Update: sorry, the link is dead), but they haven't answered yet, or the answer was caught by the CERN spam filter.
+The other document already has a dedicated blog entry (Update: sorry, the link is dead), and more information will come when anything happens.